|Program Levels||Associate or bachelor's degree|

-Patient care courses teach students how to physically and mentally comfort patients during medical imaging exams.
+Courses in patient care focus on teaching students how to physically and mentally comfort patients during medical imaging exams.
 Patient care theories and techniques are discussed.

 Graduate Career Information

 Graduates of an online bachelor's degree program for ultrasound technicians might qualify for more advanced positions in the field.
 They might also choose an area of specialization, such as cardiovascular technician or obstetric sonographer.
-According to the BLS, salaries will vary depending on specialization and employer type.
-Annual median wages can range between $46,930 for the lowest-earning ten percent and $93,850 for the highest-earning ten percent, as reported by the BLS as of May 2014.
+According to the Bureau of Labor Statistics, salaries will vary depending on specialization and employer type.
+Annual median wages can range between $51,430 for the lowest-earning 10% and $100,480 for the highest-earning 10%, as reported in May 2018.